 One thing that will always be there is our love and support for this amazing human being.
 Who also happens to be the next Elon Musk—or so he tells us!”

 This story was submitted to Love What Matters by Victoria from Lancashire.
-Follow her journey here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here: